-STEP 7: Now it's time for students to think about creating their own version of Cio-Cio-San's box.
-Pass out the reproducible "What's in Your Box?"
+Now it's time for students to think about creating their own version of Cio-Cio-San's box.
+Distribute the handout "What's in Your Box?"
 Ask students to think about five objects that are important to them and their families (including the one they came up with during the warmup).